History of Sikkim: 19th-21st century CE: Relations with the British Empire

 With the arrival of the British in neighbouring India, Sikkim allied itself with them as they had a common enemy – the Gorkha Kingdom of Nepal.
-The infuriated Nepalese attacked Sikkim with vengeance, overrunning most of the region including the Terai.
-This prompted the British East India Company to attack Nepal resulting in the Anglo-Nepalese War, which began in 1814.
+The infuriated Nepalese attacked Sikkim with vengeance, overrunning most of the region, including the Terai.
+This prompted the British East India Company to attack Nepal, resulting in the Anglo-Nepalese War, which began in 1814.
 Treaties signed between the British and Nepal – the Sugauli Treaty and Sikkim and British India – Treaty of Titalia, returned the territory annexed by the Nepalese to Sikkim in 1817.

 However, ties between Sikkim and India grew sour with the taxation of the area of Morang by the British.
-An internal disturbance, which began in 1825, gave the British the opportunity to secure the 1835 cession of Darjeeling to British Sikkim given its perceived advantages as a sanitorium.
+An internal disturbance, which began in 1825, gave the British the opportunity to secure the 1835 cession of Darjeeling to British Sikkim, given its perceived advantages as a sanitorium.
 Unhappy with this development, Sikkim's Dewan often frustrated the cessation by denying aid to the British in capturing escaped criminals and offering amnesty for escaped slaves.
 As compensation for the loss, the British Government paid the Sikkim Raja Rs.
 3,000 from 1841 onwards, a sum that was later increased to Rs.
 12,000.

 In 1849, British doctor Archibald Campbell, then superintendent of Darjeeling, and botanist Joseph Hooker, ventured into the mountains of Sikkim with the permission of the British and the Chogyal of Sikkim but strayed across the Cho La into Tibet.
-They were detained by the Sikkim government at the instigation of the pro-Tibetan "mad Dewan" T. Namguey, which led to a punitive British expedition against the Himalayan kingdom.
+The Sikkim government detained them at the instigation of the pro-Tibetan "mad Dewan" T. Namguey, which led to a punitive British expedition against the Himalayan kingdom.
 Although subsequent bloodshed was avoided, the British annexed the whole of the Darjeeling district and the Terai in 1861.
 In the same year, the signature of the Treaty of Tumlong effectively made Sikkim a de facto protectorate of the British.